Along the Branch

 End of the Line

 All good things must come to an end and our railway is no exception as we reach the 9.4 Kilometre post, the end of our running line.
-With just a few hundred meters between us and Epping station, an extension project is inevitable.
-EOR is keen to work with other stakeholders to enable a new platform to be built to the immediate north of the existing station, and to be a viable and attractive interchange both for visitors and local people to use our services.
+With just less than a hundred metres between us the London Underground Boundary at Epping station, an extension project is realistic and achievable.
+EOR is keen to work with other stakeholders to enable a new platform to be built to the east of the existing station, and for this to be a viable and attractive interchange both for visitors and local people to use our services.

 For further information on how to get to Epping Ongar Railway, including services along the London Underground Central line and local bus services please see the Find Us page.